errbotio/err-elizabot/README.rst

-elizabot - a classic electronic shrimp for err
+elizabot - a classic electronic shrink for err
 ==============================================

 For more information about err you can find it here: https://github.com/gbin/err